-Whether you take it with vanilla, liqueur, cream, sugar or black, by drinking our coffee, you are helping us change lives.
+By drinking our coffee, you are helping us change lives.
 You can feel less guilty about your coffee addiction, knowing it is directly restoring hope to children and families who experience a hospitalization.
 We think you’ll also love receiving fresh, delicious, and affordable coffee right to your doorstep.
-Now THAT is something to drink to!

 2018 was a year of our highest highs and our lowest lows and ultimately changed our lives forever.
 We did not realize it at the time, but it set our family on a trajectory of spiritual and personal growth the likes of which we had never imagined.

 We were on track to have a fantastic year after closing on our first house and preparing for the birth of our son, James.
 However, we had just barely settled into our new home before beginning our journey with MedStar Georgetown University Hospital.

 A few weeks after birth, our son was diagnosed with an exceedingly rare liver condition called Biliary Atresia.
 This disease affects about 1 in every 15,000 infants, and most require a liver transplant within their first year of life to survive.
 James received his life-saving liver transplant when he was just eight months old after a very generous extended family member, who we lovingly refer to as Auntie Elise, stepped forward to donate 30% of her liver.
 Her courage and selflessness saved James’ life, and for that, we are forever grateful.
 Even now, there is not a day that goes by where we do not think of her life-altering gift.
 She may not know it, but she truly is our hero.